Dyalog/aplx/README.md

 ##### Dated July 30th, 2016
 On July 11th 2016, MicroAPL announced the end of support for the APLX product.
 Since that date, Dyalog has been working with APLX users on developing tools to assist in the migration of existing applications from APLX to Dyalog APL.
 At this time, the tools are very much “work in progress” and will be updated frequently as we receive feedback.

 Comments and contributions are very welcome.
 Since Dyalog Ltd still has relatively limited knowledge of active APLX applications, we need input from APLX users to help us prioritise our work!
-Write to us at [aplx@dyalog.com](mailto:aplx@dyalog.com), or participate in [the forum section created for this purpose](http://www.dyalog.com/forum/viewforum.php?f=37) (note that membership not required in order to read the contents of the Dyalog forums).
+Write to us at [aplx@dyalog.com](mailto:aplx@dyalog.com), or participate in [the forum section created for this purpose](http://www.dyalog.com/forum/viewforum.php?f=37) (note that membership is not required in order to read the contents of the Dyalog forums).

 **Important:** *All of the tools and documents and other information contained in this repository are provided free of charge and without warranty of any kind.
 Dyalog will endeavour to correct any defects that are reported, but this is a community effort and not a supported product from Dyalog Ltd.*